 - Garnish: grated nutmeg

-Add all ingredients into a blender with 3/4 cup of ice and blend until smooth.
+Add the silver cachaça, passion fruit syrup, coconut milk and lime juice into a blender with 3/4 cup of ice and blend until smooth.

 Pour into a rocks glass.